 Inverness is a rapidly growing city and is admired for the high quality of life that it offers.In polls it is often described as the happiest place in Scotland so it is little wonder that increasing amounts of people are choosing to live and work here.
 Although very popular with tourists and visitors, the landscape remains relatively unspoilt.
 It is described as one of the wildest and most scenic parts of Europe.

 Inverness has a very long and colourful history with many gruelling battles being fought over the centuries.Myths and legends of times gone by seem to have become entwined into the majestic and timeless landscape.
 The city which once had its economic background in ship building, rope making, salt production and the famous whisky distilleries still holds an alluring charm.

-Nowadays,modern Inverness has many dynamic opportunities in varying sectors, especially within advanced engineering, design and manufacturing, infrastructure, life sciences and technology.
+Nowadays, Inverness has witnessed rapid economic growth and is considered to be among the top five cities to live in the UK.
+Inverness offers many dynamic opportunities in varying sectors especially within advanced engineering, design and manufacturing, health, food and drink, infrastructure, life sciences and technology.
 Employment rates are low and the area boasts a robust workforce which consists of some highly talented and enterprising people with several large and successful multinational companies having their home here.
 It is therefore, the ideal place in which to invest.